Engineering disasters: St. Francis Dam collapse (1928)

 The St. Francis Dam was a concrete gravity dam located in San Francisquito Canyon in Los Angeles County, California, built from 1924 to 1926 to serve Los Angeles's growing water needs.
 It failed in 1928 due to a defective soil foundation and design flaws, triggering a flood that claimed the lives of at least 431 people.

 Tacoma Narrows Bridge collapse (1940)

-The first Tacoma Narrows Bridge, was a suspension bridge in Washington that spanned the Tacoma Narrows strait of Puget Sound.
+The first Tacoma Narrows Bridge was a suspension bridge in Washington that spanned the Tacoma Narrows strait of Puget Sound.
 It dramatically collapsed on November 7, 1940.
 The proximate cause was moderate winds which produced aeroelastic flutter that was self-exciting and unbounded, opposite to damping.

 Hyatt Regency Hotel walkway collapse (1981)

 On July 17, 1981, two overhead walkways loaded with partygoers at the Hyatt Regency Hotel in Kansas City, Missouri, collapsed.
 The concrete and glass platforms fell onto a tea dance in the lobby, killing 114 and injuring 216.
-Investigations concluded the walkway would have failed under one-third the weight it held that night due to a revised design.
+Investigations concluded the walkway would have failed under one-third the weight it held that night because of a revised design.